the1lab/1lab/src/1Lab/intro.lagda.md

 formalising more desirable properties of topoi, we have found that the definition only really mentions two levels.

-# Interlude: Basics of Paths
+# Interlude: Basics of paths

 Since the treatment of paths is the most important aspect of homotopy type theory, rest assured that we'll talk about it in more detail later.